pankhuri22/Differential-Equations/README.md

 * [Perturbed Linear Systems](https://github.com/pankhuri22/Scientific-Computing-/tree/master/Perturbed%20Linear%20Systems)
 contains script for computation of the linear system sensitivity analysis, also it contains a plot for each b and perturbed b.
+Canthereeverbeapointontheplotforwhichtheverticalcoordinate(thatis,∥δx∥/∥x∥) is larger than the horizontal coordinate (that is, cond(A)∥δb∥/∥b∥)?
 ![plot](https://github.com/pankhuri22/Scientific-Computing-/blob/master/Perturbed%20Linear%20Systems/plot.png)